The accuracy of voice transcription and recognition are the cornerstones of Otter.

 How does Otter transcribe speech-to-text?

-Otter is cloud-based and 100% AI-powered (no human transcribers involved).
-Our speech-to-text engine supports English, speaker-independent transcription, and works out of the box without requiring hours of personalized training with your voice.
+Otter is cloud-based and 100% AI-powered with no human transcribers involved.
+Our speech-to-text engine supports English and works out of the box without requiring hours of personalized training with your voice.
 Our speaker identification algorithm is powered by advanced machine learning that distinguishes and learns from just a few paragraphs you tag to create a voiceprint for each speaker.
 The result is a legible, speaker-labeled transcript with synchronized audio and text.

 How accurate is Otter's speech recognition?

-Otter provides the most accurate automated transcription in the market for meetings, interviews, lectures, and other long-form conversations.
+Otter provides the most accurate automated transcription for meetings, interviews, lectures, and other long-form conversations.
 See these happy customers' testimonials.